 This corn souffle recipe is a flavorful blend of corn kernels, butter, eggs and creamed corn, all baked to light and fluffy perfection.
 A super easy side dish that’s elegant enough for the holidays, yet quick enough for a busy weeknight.

-When I’m entertaining, I like to offer a variety of side dishes to complement the main course including favorites such as baked mac and cheese, garlic mashed potatoes and this fabulous corn souffle.
+When I’m entertaining for Thanksgiving, I like to offer a variety of side dish recipes to complement the main course.
+Some of my favorites include homemade dinner rolls, sauteed kale, cheesy potatoes, hasselback sweet potatoes, baked mac and cheese, garlic mashed potatoes and this fabulous corn souffle.

 A dish of corn souffle with a serving spoon in it.